Class discrimination: Intersections with other systems of oppression

 Both gender and racial inequality intersect with class discrimination, influencing economic opportunities and social mobility for marginalized groups.

 Class discrimination and gender inequality intersect by shaping economic disparities that disproportionately affect women, particularly those in lower-income groups.
 Research indicates that women are more likely to be employed in low-wage and part-time jobs, limiting their financial security and career advancement opportunities.
 Occupational segregation, where women are overrepresented in sectors such as caregiving and retail, contributes to persistent wage gaps.
 For example, as of 2022, Black women make up 6% of employed workers but are 32% of home aids, where they earn on average $23,803 per year.
 Women constitute nearly two-thirds of workers in the 20 occupations with the lowest median wages for full-time, year-round employees.
 Additionally, economic barriers can exacerbate gender inequality in access to education and leadership positions, reinforcing systemic disadvantages.

 Similarly, the intersection of class and racial discrimination manifests in economic disparities that disproportionately impact racial and ethnic minorities.
 Studies show that historical and structural barriers, including discriminatory labor policies and unequal access to education, contribute to income inequality among marginalized groups.
 Racial minorities are more likely to experience employment precarity and wage suppression, leading to reduced economic mobility compared to their white counterparts.
+According to studies, discrimination also plays a role in the hiring process.
+In one study by Bertrand and Mullainathan, the same job application was sent to employers, but with different names that hinted at race, and white names received significantly more callbacks.

 Furthermore, racism persists within poor communities, including those with predominantly Black populations.
 This is often characterized as symbolic racism, where negative stereotypes associate Black individuals with social threats or anti-normative behavior (e.g., involvement in drugs or robbery), which is used to justify social exclusion.
 This form of racism can exist even among people of similar low socioeconomic status, suggesting it may stem from symbolic competition and social categorization rather than solely from direct competition for economic resources.
 Poverty itself functions as a discriminatory label, often intertwined with perceptions of social class and skin color.
 Individuals identified as beneficiaries of social policies (a marker of low-income status) report experiencing discrimination from non-beneficiaries.
 Individuals experiencing poverty may face various forms of discrimination but might not always identify racism as the specific cause, especially when dealing with multiple overlapping disadvantages.
 Both explicit and subtle forms of racism are reported.

+The sociocultural self model of behavior explains that individuals are shaped by the social environment around them, which constantly impacts their behavior.
+This model demonstrates how social class directly betters or worsens the physical and mental health of an individual.
+Although often seen as insignificant, the standing of an individual in a social class indicates who they are surrounded by and the career and opportunities that person is exposed to most often.